 Starting in 2018, the winter conditions remained very stable.
 After a heavy lunch at my mother's house and putting the kids to sleep, Ana and I decided to stretch our legs and attempt to break the fog.
 Mission accomplished as we drank tea and watched the sunset from the top of Krim (1107m).
 It wasn't long before we realized it's -10 degrees and the night is right around the corner.
 I skied great powder straight to our house, while Ana managed to hitchhike a local jeep:

 On the first days of February, we experienced one of the heaviest snowfalls documented in the last 100 years.
 Some places received over a meter of snow in less than 24 hours.
 The team was quick to assemble and considering safety, we attacked the abandoned ski-piste Macesnovec (1200m) above Rateče, precisely on the border with Italy.
 We enjoyed fantastic winter scenery, but on the other hand, we consumed no pleasure in skiing.
 We usually celebrate big quantities of snow, especially in combination with low temperatures and steep slopes.. however, this time it was simply TOO MUCH!
 The only possible descent was to follow our own tracks.
-Disappointment was quickly dissolved with beer "alla spina" and a long afternoon debate:
+Disappointment was extinguished with beer "alla spina" and a long afternoon debate:

 After the legendary boys week in Romania (preparing a separate post), it was time to fulfil an old promise and give my colleague Miha a ski touring taste.
 There was plenty of snow on Ljubelj and the quantity increased as we attacked the popular Triangel (1705m).
 Miha was more than happy, but only next season will show if he sticks with the sport: